 Hello, my name is Gary Antosh, founder of plantcaretoday.com

 plantcaretoday.com came online on November 14, 2012.
-However, the genesis started 47 years earlier, when my journey began into the world of plants.
+However, the genesis started 50 years earlier, when my journey, as a teenager began into the world of plants.

 My first “growing” job began at a small retail nursery where they grew Vandas, Ascocendas, Dendrobiums, Epidendrums, Cattleyas and Phalaenopsis (moth) orchids.
-They had a small area in one of the greenhouses where they grew a few Anthuriums and Spathiphyllums.
+They had a small area in one of the greenhouses where they grew a few Anthuriums, Spathiphyllums, and Amazon Lilies.

 The Learning Experience